uisendy/Leaderboard/README.md

-# TODO-LIST
+# LEADERBOARD

-Creating a simple Todo List that stores list using Class and Stores in Local Storage.
-Handling a Complete CRUD operations.
-The project is fully a javaScript project with Webpack for handling the Package.
+This is a simple Leaderboard created with the use of javascript, Webpack and following good gitflow practises.
+This project utilized ASYNC/AWAIT function to fetch from and post to a leaderboard API.
+The use of API is the main objective of this javascript project.

 ### Live Demo

-Click [here](https://uisendy.github.io/Todo-List/dist/) to view the full project live.
+To be Documented Later.

 ## Built With